Aritz Arambarri

-Aritz Arambarri Murua (born 31 January 1998) is a Spanish professional footballer who plays as a central defender for SD Eibar.
+Aritz Arambarri Murua (born 31 January 1998) is a Spanish professional footballer who plays as a central defender for CD Mirandés.

 Career

 Born in Azkoitia, Gipuzkoa, Basque Country, Arambarri represented Real Sociedad as youth, joining the club's youth setup in 2011.
 He made his senior debut with the C-team during the 2016–17 season, in Tercera División.

 Arambarri was definitely promoted to the reserves in Segunda División B midway through the 2018–19 campaign, and scored his first senior goal with the side on 9 December 2018 in a 4–2 home win against CD Vitoria.
 On 1 July 2020, he renewed his contract until 2023.

 Arambarri made his first team – and La Liga – debut on 1 November 2020, coming on as a second-half substitute for fellow youth graduate Andoni Gorosabel in a 4–1 home routing of Celta de Vigo.
 He subsequently returned to the B-team, helping in their promotion to Segunda División at the end of the season.

 On 22 June 2023, Arambarri signed a two-year contract with CD Leganés in the second level.
 He helped the club to achieve promotion to the top tier as champions, but was mainly a backup to starters Sergio González and Jorge Sáenz.

 On 29 August 2024, Arambarri signed a three-year contract with SD Eibar in the second division.
+On 30 July 2026, he terminated his link with the club and signed for Primera Federación side CD Mirandés.